 There are many cosmetic surgery options to improve or change your face and body.
-When you talk to your surgeon, be open about what you want, but be willing to listen to his or her recommendations.
+When you talk to your surgeon, be open about what you want, but be willing to listen to their recommendations.
 Your surgeon may recommend a different procedure to achieve a similar result.

 Often a less invasive or more isolated procedure will do almost as well as a more involved surgery.
 And in some cases, your doctor may recommend one of a number of skin care products or non-surgical cosmetic procedures to treat your problem.
 Below is a summary of some of the newer options available.